7Rocky/dirListDump/README.md

 go run dirListDump.go --url <the-url>
 ```

-The preferred way is tu build the source code into a binary executable file.
+The preferred way is to build the source code into a binary executable file.

 You might be tempted to use `go build dirListDump.go`, but it is not recommended because of the huge file it produces.
 Instead, it is possible to use:

 ```console
 go build --ldflags='-s -w' dirListDump.go